usharesoft/appcenter-docs/admin/en/source/pages/config/watchdog-services.rst

 Same as for /opt/UShareSoft/uforge/cron/cleanup_tickets.sh

-``15 3 * * * /opt/UShareSoft/uforge/cron/update_uss_pkgs.sh``

-This updates the UShareSoft packages that are introduced in images like uforge-install-config.
-The schedule can be changed.

-Updating once a day or on demand is good enough updates are not provided frequently.

 ``42 * * * * /opt/UShareSoft/uforge/cron/update_repos_pkgs.sh``

 This mechanism launches UForge Spider to crawl the packages from the registered repositories.